Starbucks Corp. (SBUX) Stock: Analyzing the Market Value - News Heater

 Starbucks Corp.
-(NASDAQ: SBUX) has a higher price-to-earnings ratio of 27.69x compared to its average ratio,, and the 36-month beta value for SBUX is at 0.96.
+(NASDAQ: SBUX) has a higher price-to-earnings ratio of 26.96x compared to its average ratio, and the 36-month beta value for SBUX is at 1.00.
 Analysts have varying views on the stock, with 12 analysts rating it as a “buy,” 1 rating it as “overweight,” 18 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.